MrBSmith/StateGraph/README.md

 A Godot plugin that manages state machines &amp; state transitions.

-It features a StateMachine based on nodes, nested state machines, pushdown automatas, automatic animation triggering, and a powerful graph editor to handle state transitions.
+It features:
+- A StateMachine based on nodes
+- Nested StateMachines
+- Pushdown Automatas
+- Automatic animation triggering directly AnimatedSprite
+- A powerful GraphEditor to handle state transitions

 <br>